 The apostolic visits of His Holiness to India; in 1982, 2002, 2004 and 2008, and to the various Archdioceses in the Middle East, Americas and Europe have been most successful.
 It was during the 2004 apostolic visit, the Holy father consecrated the new headquarters of the Church in India in co-operation with His Beatitude the Catholicos and the Metropolitans.

-List of PRIMATES ordained by His Holiness
+Click HERE for the complete list of PRIMATES ordained by His Holiness

 Biography compiled by John Philip Kottaparambil

 MALANKARA SYRIAC CHRISTIAN RESOURCES